rishabhmohan/Reinforcement_Learning_SARSA_PPO/README.md

 4. Selects the next action using an epsilon-greedy strategy.
 5. Updates the Q-value for the current state-action pair using the observed reward and the estimated value of the next state-action pair.

-You can update Q values with SARSA update or Q-learning update
+You can update Q values with SARSA update or Q-learning update:
-SARSA: On-policy algorithm.
+1. SARSA: On-policy algorithm.
 Updates Q-values based on the action actually taken by the current policy.
-Q-Learning: Off-policy algorithm.
+2. Q-Learning: Off-policy algorithm.
 Updates Q-values based on the action that maximizes the future reward, regardless of the current policy.

 ### PPO Algorithm